amjadnaz/Frontend-tech-task/README.md

 ##### Client

 The client is a basic create-react-app application that renders a product listing page.
 The page itself shows around 40 products from a specific product category.
-The code and UX could do with some improvement, we've worked hard to create it in a way that will allow you plenty of room to show off your skills and experience that you've gained working as a Frontend Engineer.
+The code and UX could definitely do with some improvement, we've worked hard to create it in a way that will allow you plenty of room to show off your skills and experience that you've gained working as a Frontend Engineer.
 Please take some time to look around and spot all the areas that you would like to improve.

-Remember, that when you are finished, you should be happy with your work.
+You can add additional pages Like a simple Product Page, Cart, About us, contact us Page etc and any other stuff that you could do to showcase your skills.
+Remember, that when you are finished, you should be happy and proud with your work.

 If you find that you couldn't finish everything that you wanted to, then please make a note of them in the [TODO.md](TODO.md).
 Make sure to include what it was you wanted to do and why you wanted to do it.